 TriMet operates several fixed-route bus and rail lines within the API.
 Whereas most north-south and east-west transit lines pass through the Rose Quarter Transit Center, service is also provided on the Broadway/Weidler couplet (bus line 17).
-The Rose
+The Rose Quarter Transit Center is served by six bus lines and three MAX light rail lines.
+Highfrequency TriMet bus service (Line 4) is also provided on N Vancouver and N Williams.
+In addition to the Rose Quarter Transit Center and its four bus stops, there are ten bus stops and four streetcar stops located in the API.

-26 Pursuant to FHWA Order 6640.23A, the analysis accounted for "mitigation and enhancement measures and potential offsetting benefits to the affected minority and/or low-income populations."
+27 Pursuant to FHWA Order 6640.23A, the analysis accounted for "mitigation and enhancement measures and potential offsetting benefits to the affected minority and/or low-income populations."